-Scratch [S07] was created by the Lifelong Kindergarten group of the MIT Media Laboratory and is currently one of the most well-known VPEs.
-Scratch encourages students to use their imagination, explore the Scratch programming environment, discover the various things they can code, and finally share it with the world through their public forum.
+Scratch [S07] was created by the Lifelong Kindergarten group of the MIT Media use their imagination, explore the Scratch programming environment, discover the various things they can code, and finally share it with the world through their public forum.
 Scratch's slogan is one that is simple yet to the point "Imagine, Program, Share."
 Like Section 3.1, we describe the layout and components of Scratch's workspace as shown below and how the user navigates this space.